 The Lowepro Flipside comes in sizes varying from 200 AW (DSLR + 3 lenses and 7 inch tablet) up to the 500 AW (DSLR with grip and 400mm lens, 1-2 extra camera bodies, 4-6 extra lenses, 15” laptop and 10” tablet).

 - Tilopa pack offers 50 liters of storage, our all-rounder pack suited for the backcountry.
 Providing weather resistant protection, durable Mountain Series design, and access to the ICU through a rear access panel.

-- The bundle includes the Tilopa 50 L pack, one (1) Pro Large ICU to protect and carry gear, and one (1) set of Gatekeeper straps to expand external storage.
+- The bundle includes the Tilopa 50 L pack, one (1) Pro Large ICU to protect and carry gear, and one rain cover.

 F-Stop are one of the high end manufacturers of photography bags, and while you do have to pay for the privilege of an F-Stop bag you are very unlikely to be disappointed.